sambunting/Advanced-HTML5-Video-Player/README.md

 1) Download the **video-player** folder and copy and paste the code from **index.html** and into your document.

-2) Edit the several `source` tags inside the `video` element.
+2) Edit the several `source` tags inside the `div` element with an id of `video-player`.
 It is reccomended to do all three and convert the videos to MP4, WebM and Ogg Theora because it will support much older browsers.

-3) Copy and paste the folowing code **beneath** the code that you coppid down earlier.
+3) Copy and paste the folowing code **beneath** the code that you coppied down earlier.

     <link rel="stylesheet" type="text/css" href="video-player/stylesheet.css">
     <script type="text/javascript" src="video-player/javascript.js"></script>